Sheet Pan Chicken Fajitas

 - Preheat the oven to 425.
 Lightly oil the pan with cooking oil.

 - Slice the chicken, bell peppers, and onion into ¼-inch strips so they cook evenly.
 If the chicken breasts are especially thick, slice them in half before cutting into strips.
+Slicing chicken into strips against the grain (the short direction) will help it be more tender instead of chewy.
 Add the chicken and vegetables to the sheet pan in an even layer.1 pound chicken breast, 2 bell peppers, 1 medium red onion

 - In a small bowl mix together olive oil, oregano, cumin, garlic powder, paprika, cayenne pepper and salt.
 Pour the mixture over the sliced chicken, peppers and onions.
 Gently toss the chicken, peppers and onions with the oil and spice mixture.¼ cup olive oil, 2 teaspoons oregano, 1 teaspoon cumin, 1 teaspoon garlic powder, ½ teaspoon paprika, 1/4 teaspoon cayenne pepper, 1 teaspoon salt

 - Place the sheet pan in the oven for 25-30 minutes or until the chicken is cooked through.
 You can check the chicken with a meat thermometer that it has reached 165 in the center.
-Serve with warm soft tortillas and enjoy!
-You can also squeeze additional fresh lime juice over top of the fajitas at the table if desired.1 medium lime- juice only, 8 flour or corn tortillas
+Serve with warm soft tortillas and enjoy!1 medium lime- juice only, 8 small tortillas

 Notes